SachinthaNimesh370/HostelEase_ServerSide/README.md

 ## 📌 To-Do (Future Enhancements)

 ### 🚀 Planned for v2.0
-- 🔗 **WhatsApp Integration** for complaint submission and updates, offering a familiar interface for users
+- **WhatsApp Integration** for complaint submission and updates, offering a familiar interface for users
-- 🤖 **AI Assistant Integration** to guide users, answer hostel-related queries, and automate support using NLP
+- **AI Assistant Integration** to guide users, answer hostel-related queries, and automate support using NLP
-- - Add **Admin role** with dashboard access and management capabilities
 - Integrate **Swagger/OpenAPI** documentation for API exploration
 - Add **Email/SMS notifications** for real-time communication
 - **Dockerize** the backend for easier deployment